crowsonkb/style_transfer/README.md

 ### pycaffe and Anaconda (Python 3.6 version)

-On OS X (with Homebrew-provided Boost.Python):
+On macOS (with Homebrew-provided Boost.Python):

 ```
 ANACONDA_HOME := $(HOME)/anaconda3